Division 296 Tax Calculator: How much will you pay?

 How do I pay this tax?

-The Australian Taxation Office (ATO) will send you an official assessment once it receives your tax return and contribution information from your Super fund.
-You can pay the tax personally or request money from your Super fund to cover it.
+The Australian Taxation Office (ATO) will send you an official assessment once it receives sufficient information from your Super fund.
+You can pay the tax personally or request funds to be released from your Super fund to pay the ATO.
+Payment will be due 84 days from the date of the assessment or 60 days if you elect to release funds from Super.
+Different rules will apply for defined benefit interests.

 We've done the research into the latest superannuation changes, allowing us to provide the insights you need to feel confident about your wealth.